Towards An Analytical Framework for Dynamic Potential Games: Distributed Game as Markov Potential Game

-We reiterate that Proposition \ref{prop:distribted_qudratic_MF} allows for heterogeneity among agents.
-In particular, agents can have different action sets, different state dynamics (i.e., different $b_i$ and $\sigma_i$), and different dependence on their individual's behavior (i.e., different $Q_i, R_i$ and $G_i$).
-This is in contrast with the classical $N$-agent mean field games (see e.g., \cite{bensoussan2016linear,carmona2018probabilistic}), which requires all agents to have homogeneous state dynamics and cost functions.
+We reiterate that this is a game with heterogeneity among players, who can have different action sets, different state dynamics (i.e., different $b_i$ and $\sigma_i$), and different dependence on their individual behavior (i.e., different $Q_i, R_i$ and $G_i$).
+This is in contrast to the classical $N$-player mean field games in \cite{bensoussan2016linear,carmona2018probabilistic}, which requires that all players have homogeneous state dynamics and cost functions.
+In particular, even when $N\to \infty$, the matrices $\tilde Q$, $\tilde R$ and $\tilde G$ become diagnolized indicating independence of actions among players, who nevertheless remain heterogeneous.